buzzer-re/bazzar/README.md

 * Query samples by tag
 * Query by imphash,tlsh,ssdeep (This queries don't work in the current api spec)
-* Download daily generate samples batch
+* Download daily generated samples batch
 * Correlate samples with urlhaus
 * Generate MISP events